thomasthachil/moving-object-detection/README.md

-# cs4475
-Final project for CS4475 at Georgia Tech - Detecting moving objects in video
+# Moving Object Detection in Video

+### Thomas Thachil,  Ashvin Rai

+Final Project for CS 4475 with Professor Irfan Essa at the Georgia Insitute of Technology